Table of Contents

 direction of its tuple is set to 0 (orig).
 The second element, shown in red color in Figure 2, represents the reply direction.
 The member

 direction of its tuple is set to 1 (reply).

 struct nf_conn exists for each tracked connection, but that instance is being added twice to the hash table, once for the original direction and once for the reply direction, to make lookups for both kind of packets possible.
 I'll describe that in detail below.

 Let's walk through the connection lookup in detail.
-In Figure 3 a TCP packet is traversing the ct callback in the Netfilter Prerouting hook4).
-Most of the interesting part of that hook callback is done in function
+In Figure 3 a TCP packet is traversing the ct hook function in the Netfilter Prerouting hook4).
+Most of the interesting part of that hook function is done in function

 nf_conntrack_in().
 Among other functions, it calls